 Our main findings are as follows.
-The roll out of the Unified Health System was associated with immediate and large increases in the population covered by primary care and attended by teams of general physicians, nurses and outreach workers.
+We first document that the roll-out of the Unified Health System was associated with immediate and large increases in the population covered by primary care and attended by teams of general physicians, nurses and outreach workers.
 We also find an increase in home visits attended by professionals with a college degree, suggesting close monitoring where needed.
-In line with the intention to rationalize the use of resources in the public health system, we show that implementation was associated with a decline in hospital beds per capita and with a shift of outpatient care from specialists - gynaecologists and pediatricians - to general practitioners (family health doctors).
-This shift was also associated with an increase in the average number of prenatal care visits, a small increase in the share of hospital births, and an increase in C-section deliveries.
-Finally, we document an increase in maternal hospitalization for reasons other than delivery and no change in infant hospitalizations.
-This overall change in public health provision was accompanied by sharp increases in municipality-level health expenditures.
+In line with the intention to rationalize the use of resources in the public health system, we show that implementation was associated with a decline in hospital beds per capita and with a shift of outpatient care from specialists - gynaecologists and pediatricians - to general practitioners.
+There is no evidence of restructuring having reduced utilization: we find increases in prenatal care visits, hospital births, and maternal hospitalization for reasons other than delivery, alongside no change in infant hospitalizations.
+While cost-saving was built into the restructuring model, increased resources were committed to this ambitious venture and coverage increased concomitantly.

-Turning to outcomes, we identify large impacts on mortality.
+Turning to outcomes, we identify large impacts on mortality and fertility.
 We find significant reductions in maternal, foetal, neonatal and post-neonatal mortality.
 Although post-neonatal mortality is often responsive to policy interventions, maternal and neonatal mortality are not (for example, see Conti and Ginja, 2018), and foetal mortality is typically not studied.
-Importantly, most outcomes' responses are increasing in duration of exposure to the new system, consistent with the evidence of it expanding continuously through time.
-We also find significant reductions in fertility.
-Studying heterogeneity in impact by a binary classification of the education of the mother, we find that most of the responses in terms of access and health outcomes were concentrated among less educated women, while fertility declines were greater among more educated women.
+Importantly, most outcome responses are increasing in duration of exposure to the new system.

+Improvements in access and health outcomes were concentrated among less educated women, while fertility declines were greater among more educated women.
 As the reduction in fertility among the more educated probably shifted the composition of births towards higher-risk births, our estimates of mortality decline are likely to be conservative.
 Finally, despite the very large reductions in mortality after birth, we find no evidence of improved health at birth.
 There is no significant improvement in birth weight, gestation length, or APGAR scores.
-This is likely the result of foetal survival and endogenous selection into the sample of births, given the documented education gradient in fertility reduction.
+This is likely the result of endogenous selection into the sample of births created by both foetal survival improvements and the education gradient in fertility.